rpdg/winput/README.md

 It provides a unified, window-centric API that abstracts the underlying input mechanism, allowing seamless switching between standard Window Messages (`PostMessage`) and kernel-level injection (`Interception` driver).

+## Positioning

+`winput` has two intended layers:
+- a focused Go library for Windows input automation
+- an in-repo MCP adapter layer for exposing stable low-level tools to external AI systems

+The core library remains the primary contract for Go developers.
+If you want to expose `winput` directly to AI agents, use the MCP adapter instead of embedding agent runtime semantics into the library API.

 ## Features

 *   **Pure Go (No CGO)**: Uses dynamic DLL loading.
 No GCC required for compilation.